pjlindberg/HomeAutomation/README.md

 This repository is for my home automation IoT project using ESP8266 ESP-12E and sensors.

 ## Electronics
+The ESP8266 ESP12E is programmed and powered using a micro USB cable.

 ### Parts list
 |Part|Price|